 C. ACADEMIC UNIT CONTEXT STATEMENT [add.
 1-10]

 C-1.
-An Academic Unit Context Statement is included in the package of materials sent to external peer reviewers (see FSH 3520 G-4 b and 3560 E-2 b).
+An Academic Unit Context Statement is included in the package of materials sent to external peer reviewers, when applicable, (see FSH 3520 G-5 b and 3560 E-3).
 It is intended to inform reviewers about the academic environment at the University of Idaho so that reviewers may consider the similarities and differences between their own academic units and that of the candidate for tenure or promotion.
 The Academic Unit Context Statement shall be developed and approved by the faculty of the academic unit and reviewed regularly for accuracy.
-Each faculty member may clarify their unique responsibilities within their Personal Context Statement (see B-1 above).
+Each faculty member may clarify their unique responsibilities within their Personal Context Statement (see B-1 above). [rev. 7-14]

 C-2.
 The Academic Unit Context Statement is included with other materials used in the review process at levels beyond the unit, but is distinct from the Personal Context Statement described in B above.